 In January 2020, he stepped in for Emmanuel Krivine to lead the Orchestre National de France in concerts in Vienna and Bratislava.
 At the end of February 2020, Lorenzo Viotti also conducted the Berlin Philharmonic Orchestra for the first time with concerts taking place in Berlin and Baden-Baden.
 The debut with the Bavarian Radio Symphony Orchestra planned for May this year had to be postponed due to the COVID-19 pandemic.

-Lorenzo Viotti comes from a musical family.
+Lorenzo Viotti was born into a Franco-Italian, musical family.
 He studied piano, singing and percussion in Lyon.
 Like his father Marcello Viotti, he chose to be a conductor.
-He took lessons in conducting with Georg Mark in Vienna and Nicolás Pasquet in Weimar.
-Viotti is a regular guest at orchestras where his father has been a conductor, including the Netherlands Philharmonic Orchestra, which is father conducted in 1996 and 1999.
+He took lessons in conducting with Georg Mark in Vienna, where he simultaneously performed as a percussionist in various major orchestras, including the Vienna Philharmonic.
+He continued his conductor’s training with Nicolás Pasquet at the Franz Liszt Conservatory in Weimar.
+Viotti is a regular guest at orchestras where his father has been a conductor, including the Netherlands Philharmonic Orchestra, which his father conducted in 1996 and 1999.
 According to most members of the orchestra, Lorenzo is quite different from his father, except in one respect: 'Lorenzo also sings along during rehearsals'.

 Since its formation in 1985, the Netherlands Philharmonic Orchestra has been the resident orchestra of Dutch National Opera, with chief conductor Hartmut Haenchen as the first principal conductor in this special double role.
-Lorenzo Viotti succeeds Marc Albrecht.
-After 10 years, Marc Albrecht bids farewell to the Netherlands Philharmonic Orchestra and Dutch National Opera in the 2019-2020 season.
+Lorenzo Viotti succeeds Marc Albrecht, who bid farewell to the Dutch National Opera and the Netherlands Philharmonic Orchestra in the 2019-2020 season.